 It is as inevitable as the change in seasons: Eventually, we all age to the point where we are seniors.
 The estate plan that you created when your children were younger may no longer be as effective given your changed circumstances in life.
-It is important to keep estate plans up to date, especially when a modification has not occurred in the last several years or even decades.
+It is important to review and keep estate plans up to date, especially when a modification has not occurred in the last several years or even decades.
 Your revocable living trust is no exception.

 Six Areas to Review in Your Living Trust as You Age

 As you age, it is important to keep your living trust current.
 This document is arguably the most important of all of the estate planning documents in your arsenal.
 Over time, the provisions of a trust may need updating.
 The following are six areas that we suggest you review to see if they are in need of a modification: